tobyhodges/fair-research-software/episodes/06-code-readability.md

 ::: challenge

-### Add inline comments to our script
+### Add comments to our code

 a.
 Examine `eva_data_analysis.py`.
-Add as many inline comments as you think is required to help yourself and others understand what that code is doing.
+Add as many comments as you think is required to help yourself and others understand what that code is doing.
 b.
 Commit your changes to your repository.
 Remember to use an informative commit message.

-Hint: Inline comments in Python are denoted by a `#` symbol.

 ::: solution

 ### Solution

-Some good inline comments may look like the example below.
+Some good comments may look like the example below.

 ``` python